Top Online Colleges for Music Degrees

-Online music degrees are offered at every degree level, but an associate or bachelor's degree in music is usually the first step toward forming an academic foundation for a music career.
-Graduates with a bachelor's degree in music education may obtain a certificate from their state to teach music in public elementary and secondary schools.
-A master's or doctoral degree is required to teach advanced music courses in colleges and universities.
-General coursework for these types of degrees includes classes such as music theory, music interpretation, ear training, and composition.
+Online music degrees are offered at 37 online colleges at a variety of degree levels, but an associate or bachelor's degree in music is usually the first step toward forming an academic foundation for a music career.
+Our list of the top online music schools highlights eight schools which offer both affordable tuitions and high quality academic experiences.
+General coursework for online music degrees includes classes such as music theory, music interpretation, ear training, and composition.
+Before enrolling in an online music program, students should make sure that their schools are accredited by a regional accrediting body.